esnet/EScp/README.md

 EScp 0.7
 ========

-ESCP 0.7 is the second major relase of EScp; EScp 0.6 was based on Python and C. EScp 0.7 is a re-write of the Python component in RUST, which improves performance, stability, and eases platform distribution.
+ESCP 0.7 is the second major release of EScp; EScp 0.6 was based on Python and C. EScp 0.7 is a re-write of the Python component in RUST, which improves performance, stability, and eases platform distribution.